HansSCHR/bacterial_enrichment_mosquito/README.md

-This project describes the bioinformatics reproducible workflow related to the paper "**Filtration- and lysis-based bacterial enrichment procedures differentially improve mosquito midgut microbiota analyses**".
+This project describes the bioinformatics reproducible workflow related to the paper "**Optimizing bacterial enrichment procedures to improve mosquito midgut microbiome research **".

 # Download metagenomes